How to find quality clothes this Second Hand September

 The fashion industry is responsible for around 10% of the world’s carbon emissions.
 Did you know that the creation of just one cotton T-shirt uses 2,700 litres of water?
 Buying second hand clothes means you’re using something that already exists and reducing the demand on a linear economy.

-Of course, this doesn’t mean you can never buy new ever again; Oxfam's movement aims to encourage a new mindset and buying habits so you can continue to reduce, reuse, and recycle all year.
+Oxfam's movement aims to create and encourage a new mindset and buying habits so you can continue to reduce, reuse, and recycle all year.
 It’s also a great opportunity to assess your wardrobe and donate your pre-loved clothing for someone else to enjoy.

 Why shop second hand for your wallet?